José Mourinho

-José Mário dos Santos Mourinho Félix (/pt-PT/; born 26 January 1963) is a Portuguese professional football manager and former player, who is currently the head coach of Primeira Liga club Benfica.
-Nicknamed The Special One, he is one of the most decorated managers and is widely considered to be among the greatest managers of all time.
+José Mário dos Santos Mourinho Félix (/pt-PT/; born 26 January 1963) is a Portuguese professional football manager and former player who is the head coach of La Liga club Real Madrid.
+Nicknamed "The Special One", he is one of the most decorated managers of all time.
 Mourinho has won league championships in four countries, is one of only seven managers to have won the European Cup with two clubs, and is the only manager to have won all three current UEFA club competitions.
+He was named Portuguese Coach of the Century by the Portuguese Football Federation (FPF) in 2015.
+Due to his tactical knowledge, charismatic and controversial personality, and a reputation for prioritising results over attractive football, he has drawn comparisons—from both admirers and critics—with Argentine manager Helenio Herrera.

 After an uneventful career as a midfielder in the Portuguese leagues, Mourinho retired from playing aged 24 and moved into coaching.
 He was first an interpreter for Bobby Robson at Sporting CP and Porto, before gaining success as an assistant at Barcelona under Robson and his successor, Louis van Gaal.
 After brief managerial stints at Benfica and União de Leiria, Mourinho returned to Porto in 2002, winning two Primeira Liga titles, the Taça de Portugal, the UEFA Cup and the UEFA Champions League.
-That success earned him a move to Chelsea in 2004, where he remarked, "I think I'm [the] special one" at his first press conference, leading to British media dubbing him "The Special One".
-With Chelsea, Mourinho won two Premier League titles, an FA Cup, and two League Cups in three seasons, before departing in 2007 amid reports of disagreements with owner Roman Abramovich.
+That success earned him a move to Chelsea in 2004, where he won two Premier League titles, an FA Cup, and two League Cups in three seasons, before departing in 2007 amid reports of disagreements with owner Roman Abramovich.